Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Critical exponents and hyperscaling relations

 which yields the usual hyperscaling relation in $d=1$

-We report in Tab.~\ref{tab:1} below the exponents for the QLRO-to-N\'eel transition for $S=1/2$~\cite{laflorencieCritical2005,zhaoUnconventional2025}, and the Haldane-to-N\'eel for the present $S=1$ study.
-The validity of the hyperscaling relation Eq.~\eqref{eq:hsc} is also checked in the last column.
+We report in Table~\ref{tab:1} below the exponents for the QLRO-to-N\'eel transition for $S=1/2$~\cite{laflorencieCritical2005,zhaoUnconventional2025}, and the Haldane-to-N\'eel for the present $S=1$ study.
+The validity of the hyperscaling relation Equation~(\ref{eq:hsc}) is also checked in the last column.

-Note that using the estimate $\nu = 1.584(9)$ from Ref.~\cite{adelhardtUnconventional2026} would result in a larger discrepancy in the hyperscaling relation, yielding $2\beta - \nu (z + \eta - 1) \approx 0.134$ when the other exponents are fixed to the values given in Tab.~\ref{tab:1}.